LauraBresson/machine_learning/README.md

 3. Recommendation System: Providing suggestions for improvement if the outfit score is below 5.

 **Technical Details**
-- Model Used: MobileNet (CNN)
+- Model Used: MobileNet (CNN) in 2019
 - Dataset: Fashion Product Images (Small) from Kaggle
 - Frameworks: TensorFlow, Keras
 - Tools: Python, Jupyter Notebook

-**Future Work**
-- performance enhancement, including an update to a more recent model
-- developing a recommendation system solution

 ## 2. Attrition modelling